-- A certified copy of your marriage certificate. - A commemoration of marriage from a generally recognized denomination of organized religion. - A certified copy of the birth certificate. - A baptismal certificate. - Hospital birth records. - Written proof of adoption or legal guardianship. - Court decrees requiring you to provide medical benefits for a dependent child.

-- Copies of your most recent federal tax return (Form 1040 or its equivalents). - Documentation of dependent status issued and certified by the United States Immigration and Naturalization Service (INS). - Documentation of dependent status issued and certified by a foreign embassy.
+- A certified copy of your marriage certificate. - A commemoration of marriage from a generally recognized denomination of organized religion. - A certified copy of the birth certificate. - A baptismal certificate. - Hospital birth records. - Written proof of adoption or legal guardianship. - Court decrees requiring you to provide medical benefits for a dependent child. - Copies of your most recent federal tax return (Form 1040 or its equivalents).
+If you are enrolling a grandchild, your tax return should show that you claimed the grandchild as a dependent. - Documentation of dependent status issued and certified by the United States Immigration and Naturalization Service (INS). - Documentation of dependent status issued and certified by a foreign embassy. - If you are enrolling in an HMO and have a domestic partner, you must provide the Fund with a copy of your Declaration of Domestic Partnership from California in order to enroll your domestic partner.